evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

-I think the actual reality is that `Accept-Patch` was the first header in this category that really clearly defined this as a means of feature discovery on `OPTIONS`. `Accept-Post` and `Accept-Query` followed suit, but `Accept` was probably used for this before in practice but the spec isn't 100% clear on usage in `OPTIONS`.
+I think the actual reality is that `Accept-Patch` was the first header in this category that really clearly defined this as a means of feature discovery on `OPTIONS`. `Accept-Post` and `Accept-Query` followed suit.
+I think `Accept-Patch` in `OPTIONS` was modelled after in-the-wild usage of `Accept` in `OPTIONS`, even though the HTTP specific doesn't super clearly define this.

+If I'm wrong with my interpretation here, I would love to know!

 ## Linking to documentation